TikhonJelvis/RL-book/book/chapter1/chapter1.md

         pass
 ```

-In this code, we've defined a type variable `A`[^type-variable-names] and used `Generic[A]` to specify that `Distribution` uses this variable.
+In this code, we've defined a type variable `A`[^type-variable-names] and specified that `Distribution` uses `A` by inheriting from `Generic[A]`.
 We can now write type annotations for distributions *with specific types of outcomes*: for example, `Die` would be an instance of `Distribution[int]` since the outcome of a die roll is always an `int`.
 We can make this explicit in the class definition:

 ``` python
 class Die(Distribution[int]):